Jul 23, 2021 Jambo

 • How many stakeholders have mentioned this problem?

-• What date was this first topic mentioned?
+• What date was the first time this topic was mentioned?

-In an organized SRM, this information (and much more) is available to you almost instantly, so you don’t have to spend your time or your team’s time trying to connect the dots.
+In an organized SRM, this information (and much more) is readily available to you, so you don't have to spend time or your team's time trying to connect the dots.

 You won't be the only one who has questions about your data, and you want to be able to answer these requests for information quickly and efficiently.

-Whether a regulatory body is checking in on your consultation records, a stakeholder wants to know the progress on a commitment your team made to them, or your team or manager wants to know how many issues are currently open, with an SRM, you can find this information fast.
+Whether a regulatory body is checking in on your consultation records, a stakeholder wants to know the progress on a commitment your team made to them, or your team or manager wants to know how many issues are currently open, with an SRM, you can quickly find this information.

 The ability to answer these questions rapidly also makes your organization look efficient and trustworthy because you can instantly search for the answer and have a populated list of related information right away, so no one is waiting on you.